 “No,” Jane Marie said in a voice wise beyond her years.
 “Wild stallions are not meant to be petted and cuddled.
 We must respect him as all wild things must be respected.”

 Jane Marie took her little sister by the hand and approached the majestic stallion.
 He tossed his head and pawed at the ground.
 He then did an incredible thing.
 He kneeled down on the ground and laid down!
 Instinctively, the girls ran to him and hugged his neck and climbed onto his back.
-The stallion, who they agreed to call Starfire, got up carefully so that they would not slip off and began to walk them westward, towards the wagon train, and unbeknownst to them, a watering hole of modest size.
+The stallion, whom they agreed to call Starfire, got up carefully so that they would not slip off and began to walk them westward, towards the wagon train, and unbeknownst to them, a watering hole of modest size.

 [I will once again skip a few crucial chapters for the purposes of giving you a reason to buy the book when it is released.
 But Starfire reunites the girls with the rest of the settlers, and gets them to drinking water with only MINUTES to spare before they died of dehydration.
-The girls are thrust into the life of a slightly larger town and have to attend school in a one room schoolhouse and the schoolmarm insists that they adhere to the rules and is very strict.
+The girls are soon thrust into the life of a slightly larger town than before and have to attend school in a one room schoolhouse and the schoolmarm insists that they adhere to the rules and is very strict.
 The girls often daydream about the time spent with the wild horses.
 Their dad and siblings urge them to stop talking about the horses because they are no good to anyone.
 We will skip ahead to the middle of Chapter 9.]

 Papa aimed into the night and shot blindly.
 Jane Marie screamed.